StephenWhittington/Dream-Destination/README.md

 * **Reset Button** - Allows the user to reset the current information entered in the autocomplete search bar and the catagory option dropdown by clicking on it, The button changes everything back to defualt including the map zoom/center position.

-* **Make Another Search Button** - When the uses clicks this button it takes them back to the top of the page to change their search.
+* **Make Another Search Button** - When the user clicks this button it takes them back to the top of the page to change their search.

 * **Infowindow Map Result** - When clicked the infowindow shows the address, phone number, rating and website by selecting one of the placed marker results.